-If someone asked me how it all happened… I don’t think I would be able to answer them.
-I mean… I could rattle something off about champagne, hitchhiking, fairy lights, a boat on the Southport harbour, a funeral, and how the dress that I chose to wear, was free when you purchased a $5.95 magazine.
+If someone asked me how it all happened, I don’t think I would be able to answer them.
+I mean, I could rattle something off about champagne, hitchhiking, fairy lights, a boat on the Southport harbour, a funeral, and how the dress that I chose to wear, was free when you purchased a $5.95 magazine.

 I could give facts.
 Dates.
 I might even be able to make excuses.
 I’m not sure.
 The story changes every-time it leaves my tongue.
 Mostly because I’m not so sure how it really goes anyway.
 I wasn’t listening half the time.
 I was singing ‘somewhere over the rainbow’ on repeat in my head, and dreaming of any life that wasn’t mine.

-That was a long time ago now.
-But I remember recognizing my life that night.
-Which was nice.
-Then I think I got drunk and went to maccas.
-But that’s not too bad either I suppose.
+I did have moments of clarity I think.
+I remember recognising my life on occasion.
+Those evenings started nice.
+Warm and familiar.
+That quickly cascaded into hot, flustered and claustrophobic.
+They usually ended with getting drunk and going to maccas.
+But that’s not too bad I suppose.
 Nobody’s ever died from chicken nuggets and diet coke.
-(Well.
-Maybe not right right away.)
+Well.
+Maybe not right right away.

 Then I remember shutting mine instead.
-I sat in my four by three metre bedroom with music, google and more often than not some sort of grape beverage.
+I sat in my four by three metre bedroom with music, google, and more often than not some sort of grape beverage.
 I remember silencing my alarms.
 Saying no to dinners.
 And eating black jelly beans.

 XX good night